The Sultanate of Palembang: 1659 – 1823. Located in the region of Palembang City. Prov. of South Sumatera.

-He is a descendent of 3 sultan, who once ruled in Palembang.
+He is a descendent of the sultan, who once ruled in Palembang.
 He was installed: november 2006.

 Before the sultanate of Palembang there was the Kingdom of Palembang (15th century – 1659).

-The Sultanate of Palembang Darussalam is a princely state of Indonesia whose capital was the city of Palembang in the southern part of the Indonesian island of Sumatra.
+The Sultanate of Palembang Darussalam is a kingdom, whose capital was the city of Palembang in the southern part of the Indonesian island of Sumatra.
 It was proclaimed in 1675 by Sultan Abdurrahman (1659-1706) and dissolved by the colonial government of the Dutch Indies on October 7, 1823.
 In 1825, its last ruler, Sultan Ahmad Najamuddin, was arrested and sent into exile on the island of Banda Neira in the Moluccas.

 In the beginning of the 17th-century, Palembang became one of the centers of Islam in Indonesia.
 The sultanate was founded by Ki Gede ing Suro, a nobleman from Demak Sultanate, who took refuge during the troubles following the death of Sultan Trenggana.
 On the north bank of the Musi River, he establish a kraton, the Kuto Gawang.
 The Kuto Gawang is located in present 2-Ilir Administrative Village.

 In 1659, the Dutch of the Dutch East India Company took Kuto Gawang and destroyed it.
 The Susuhunan (king) Abdurrahman moves his court to Beringin Janggut.